The Marine Mammal Foundation is pleased to announce the launch of its Gippsland Lakes volunteer Outreach Program, Lakes Champions!

 To register your interest, please complete the online form or email Caitlin at email@example.com,

-Land-based dolphin survey training – Monday 7 January 2019
+Land-based dolphin survey TRAINING – 7th February 2019

-Join us to find out how to conduct a land-based dolphin and marine vessel survey, as instructed by Dr Kate Charlton-Robb, Director of Marine Mammal Foundation.
+Join Caitlin and find out how to conduct a land-based dolphin and marine vessel survey.
 Training will be held at Jemmy’s Point Lookout, Kalimna Lakes Entrance and you are invited to attend one of two sessions:

 What to bring: sun protection, water bottle, a chair, binoculars if you have them, and snacks.